Nazariglez/notan/crates/notan_egui/README.md

 EGUI
 ===

-This is the implementation of [egui 0.20](https://github.com/emilk/egui) for notan.
+This is the implementation of [egui 0.22](https://github.com/emilk/egui) for notan.

 It should support all the features that __egui__ uses.
-Only `clipboard` remains unsupported for now.

 You can check some examples at `/examples` or check the demos online:
 * [egui_basic](https://nazariglez.github.io/notan-web/examples/egui_basic.html)